MapsPeople/docs/src/product/index.md

 ![WebApp](/assets/product/webApp.png)

-For web development, instead of the MapsIndoors Template, a MapsIndoors "Standard App" with similar functionality also includes a plug-and-play Kiosk web app.
-This browser-based app can run on an information stand and help one-time users of a facility find their way without needing to install an app.
+For web development, instead of the MapsIndoors Template, a MapsIndoors "Showcase App" with similar functionality, as well as a plug-and-play Kiosk web app exists.

 ![Kiosk](/assets/product/Kiosk1.png)